dillydill123/inventory-setups/README.md

 If you need help, have any suggestions, or notice any bugs, you can comment them here in the issues section.
 If you do not have a github account, you can send a message to this reddit account: https://www.reddit.com/user/rlis1234

 ### Changelog

+##### 1.9
+Reworked Variation Differences into Fuzzy Filtering, added specific filtering, more config settings, and improved update by search input

 ##### 1.8
 Added additional filtered items, remove options for slots, updated stack button